damienlethiec/after-le-wagon/README.md

 time to improve your skills.
 [Wes Bos] :crown: is one of the best teacher to start learning JavaScript.
 He has a good amount of free stuff.

+1. Feel the need to practice ?
+Do the free [JavasScript30] course.
-1. Want to know the crazy new hot stuff like ES6, ES7 and ESNext ?
+1. Want to learn the latest JS synthax ?
 Check [ES6 for everyone]
-1. Want to make 1 awesome challenge per day ?
-Feel the need to practice ?
-   Say hello to [JavasScript30].

 #### To go further

 1. Read the [You don't know JS] books (available for free on Github).
-1. [JavaScript: The Good Parts], a must read.
+1. [JavaScript: The Good Parts] is still a must read.

 ## After all of this is done